theo-armour/2020/README.md

 #### grv-github-repo-tree-view

-A ten year issue or dream fixed or achieved
+A ten year - ever since I have been on GitHub or thereabouts - issue and dream fixed and achieved:

-Create a pretty tree view of all the files in a GitHub repository
+Create a pretty tree view of all the folders and files in a GitHub repository with a single API call.

 #### Lib

 Building up a set of core modules

+#### Generally

+Moving file all about and breaking things.
+At least I put up a 404 page.

 ### 2020-06-18